davelosert/ngPlacesAutocomplete/README.md

 ##API
 The directive offers two attributes:

 **paOnPlaceReady** - Expects a Callback-Function that gets executed everytime a user chose a place from the autocomplete-window.
-The function get
+The function gets the selected Place-Object as the first and only parameter.

 **paOptions** (optional) - The Options Object to configure the autocomplete-service.
 It takes the exact same values as the Google-Places-Service described [here](https://developers.google.com/maps/documentation/javascript/reference#AutocompleteOptions).